-- Additional Zones: The PFS Mineral Reserves are based on the Indicated Resources of the R780E and R00E zones.
-There are three other mineralized zones along strike that do not yet have sufficient drilling to classify the majority of their resources to Indicated, and future programs will work to advance this.
-These include the R1515W, R845W and R1620E zones. - Zone Expansion: The R780E zone is open at depth and along plunge to the east and further opportunity exists to continue to grow the resource in those directions, potentially extending the underground mine life. - Mineralization Upgrade: The PFS mine plan does not include areas of Inferred Resources in the R00E and R780E zones.
-Additional drilling has the potential to convert these to Indicated.
+- Additional Zones: The PFS mine plan has been designed specifically to accommodate all five currently defined mineral zones based on potential future conversion of Inferred Resources to Indicated Resources.
+These include the three high-grade, on strike zones - R1515W, R845W and R1620E - that are not yet part of Mineral Reserves. - Zone Expansion: The R780E is open at depth and along plunge to the east and further opportunity exists to continue to grow the resource in those directions, potentially extending the underground mine life. - Mineralization Upgrade: The PFS mine plan does not include areas of Inferred Mineral Resource in the R00E and R780E zones.